wlong0827/pluralize/README.md

 # Pluralize

-![Religious Leaning of Your Network]
+Humans are creatures of habit.
+We consume terabytes of content, but often are stuck in echo chambers with our views bouncing back into the very feeds we share into.
+Without direct encounters of faith-based conflict, it’s possible to lead a comfortable, pragmatic life without ever thinking about the tensions and conflicts that surround us.
+Pluralize recognizes that we can’t enable people to have these conversations if we don't first inspire and motivate them.
+By revealing our tendency to associate disproportionately with people that believe what we believe, Pluralize can produce the mindset necessary for people to be engaged with Interfaith Dialogue.

-Sapiens are creatures of habit.
-We consume content homogeneously, stuck in echo chambers with our views bouncing back into the very feeds we share into.
-Without direct encounters of faith-based conflict, it’s possible to lead a comfortable, pragmatic life and never consider inter-faith dialogue.
+Pluralize helps people become aware of religions in their social vicinity and suggest ways to help them learn about faith.

 ## What is Pluralize?

 Pluralize (plural + eyes) recognizes that we can’t force people to have these conversations.
 They need to be self-motivated, driven by an understanding of the importance of inter-faith cooperation combined with recognition of our individual shortcomings.